greghesp/assistant-relay/versioned_docs/version-3.x.x/getting-started/configuration.md

 ---

 ## Configuring Credentials
 To get started with Assistant Relay, you will first need to setup a project in the Google Cloud Console to integrate with.
+You will need to repeat these steps, for every Google Account you wish to add to Assistant Relay

+>  **Make sure you are signed into the Google Account you want this to work with!**

 Rather than list all the steps on how to configure this, please follow the [Configure a Developer Project and Account Settings](https://developers.google.com/assistant/sdk/guides/service/python/embed/config-dev-project-and-account) guide from Google.
 Once you have completed steps 1 - 6, come back to this guide and follow the below instructions: